xJREB/openapi-maintainability-benchmark/openapi-files/README.md

 ## TomTom Search

 Search for addresses, e.g. search for restaurant in a specific town.
+Latitude and Longitude of the searched for item are returned.

 > [tomtom-search.yaml](tomtom-search.yaml)